 inflorescence [ in-flaw-res-uhns ] noun: 1. the flowering structure consisting of more than one flower, usually comprising distinct individual flowers 2. the way flowers are arranged or develop on a stalk 3. the budding and flowering of a plant

 Some plants produce solitary flowers–one flower per stem.
 Others produce a cluster of flowers or inflorescences.
 They are grouped by the arrangement of flowers on the stalk and by the sequence of anthesis, or opening of the flower bud, which occurs in two forms, determinate and indeterminate.
-Determinate (or cymose) flowering plants have the oldest flower at the top of the main axis (rachis or stalk), meaning the terminal bud stops growing and lateral flowers are produced from axillary buds lower on the stem.
+Determinate (or cymose) flowering plants have the oldest flower at the top of the main axis (usually peduncle or inflorescence stalk), meaning the terminal bud stops growing and lateral flowers are produced from axillary buds lower on the stem.
 Indeterminate (or racemose) plants flower with the youngest bud at the top of the main axis.

 These inflorescences can take many forms, including cymes, spikes, racemes, panicles, thyrses, catkins or aments, spadices, corymbs, umbels, and capitulums or heads.
 Forms can be simple, compound, or mixed.

 Can you identify the types of determinate inflorescence below?

 Can you identify the types of indeterminate inflorescence below?